How much does a ballet dancer make

 What taxes and withholdings should U.S. dancers expect?

-How do ballet dancers’ salaries compare with those of contemporary or commercial dancers?
+How do ballet dancers' salaries compare to those of contemporary or commercial dancers?

 What is the highest-paid ballerina on record?